Where do I purchase tickets?

 - Yes.
 All of the tickets are code specific and once they are scanned at the door, the tickets will become void.
 Duplicate tickets will not be accepted.

 What does my ticket include?

-- Your ticket to the Rocky Mountain Wine & Food Festival grants you entry into the Grand Tasting Hall where you will be able to purchase sampling coupons and sample from a huge variety of food and beverages.
+- Your ticket to the Rocky Mountain Wine & Food Festival grants you entry into the Grand Tasting Hall.
+Upon entry, you will be able to purchase sampling coupons at an additional cost to sample an extensive variety of food and beverages.

 What does a Front of the Line ticket include?

 - Although line-ups are not anticipated, they may be present during peak arrival times.
-Take the fast-track to flavour with a Front of the Line Ticket.
-A Front of the Line Ticket grants speedy entry into the Grand Tasting Hall through an exclusive entrance, a welcome chocolate, sample of bubbly, and a bottle of water coupon.
+Take the fast-track to flavour with a Front of the Line ticket.
+A Front of the Line ticket grants speedy access into the Grand Tasting Hall through an exclusive entrance, along with exciting perks!

 - On average, each person spends about $28 - $34 on sampling coupons in addition to the cost of their entrance ticket.

 Where are sampling coupons available for purchase at the Festival?
 What methods of payment are accepted?